American Pie (film): Cultural influence

 American Pie featured the breakout roles for many of its main cast, including Biggs, Elizabeth, Hannigan, and Lyonne.
 Scott was considered the film's true breakout mainstream star, moving from working multiple day jobs to a full time actor, though few of the cast were able replicate their successes outside of the American Pie series.

 American Pie is frequently cited in lists recognizing the most iconic teen films.
 On Entertainment Weeklys list of the 50 best high school movies, American Pie was ranked at #22.'

 The saying "MILF (Mom I'd Love to Fuck)" was used in regard to the character of Stifler's mom (Jennifer Coolidge).
 The film's usage of "MILF" helped popularize the term and introduce it to a mainstream audience.

 A scene in the film in which Jim sticks his penis inside an apple pie became arguably the most infamous scene from the film.

-American Pie was among a slew of teen movies to be spoofed in the 2001 parody film Not Another Teen Movie.
-The film parodies the famous pie scene, the characters of Oz and Nadia, and the teens' virginity pact.
+American Pie was among a slew of teen movies to be spoofed in the parody films Not Another Teen Movie and Another Gay Movie.
+The films parody the famous pie scene, the characters of Oz and Nadia, and the teens' virginity pact.

 Sequels and spin-offs

-The success of American Pie led to immediate development of a sequel, American Pie 2 (2001), which surpassed the financial success of the original film.
+The success of American Pie led to the immediate development of a sequel, American Pie 2 (2001), which surpassed the financial success of the original film.
 The main cast returned for the film, which follows the boys' holiday adventures at Lake Michigan after their first year of college.
-In a 2001 interview, Herz said that as long as audiences remained invested in the characters, they could be an untold number of sequels.
+In a 2001 interview, Herz said that as long as audiences remained invested in the characters, there could be an untold number of sequels.
 The success of American Pie 2 led to a third film, American Wedding (2003), which also performed well financially, though less so than its predecessors.
 Depicting the impending wedding between Jim and Michelle, American Wedding omitted several main cast members, including Klein, Suvari, Reid, and Lyonne, for unspecified reasons.

 The lower box office gross of American Pie 3 led to the development of four direct-to-home-video spin-off films under the American Pie Presents banner: Band Camp (2005), The Naked Mile (2006), Beta House (2007), and The Book of Love (2009).
 These films focus on different characters to the mainline series, but feature Levy as Jim's dad and various Stifler relatives.

 A fourth main entry, American Reunion (2012), brings the original cast back together as the friends gather for their high school reunion after several years.
 Writers Jon Hurwitz and Hayden Schlossberg replaced Herz, aiming to provide a new take on the franchise.
 A fifth American Pie Presents film, Girls' Rules, was released in 2020, following a female group of friends.
 The four main films have grossed $990million together which, combined with the "lucrative" American Pie Presents spin-offs, has made the American Pie series a $1billion franchise as of 2020.